Try playing the off wing for a change of pace

 The trade-off comes along the boards, where a winger on their weak side might have more trouble picking up a puck.
 However, some would argue that the extra scoring potential is worth it.

+This previously published post has been updated.
 Published with permission of CARHA Hockey.
 CARHA works to develop and deliver hockey resources that assist team, league and tournament organizers across Canada and around the world.

 CrossIceHockey.com is reader supported.
 When you buy via the links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more.